Eatkin/bookmarks-CLI/README.md

 * After building the bookmarks database you can use the "Load Bookmarks Database" option in the main menu to explore your bookmarks
 * (Optional) You can generate tags and descriptions for your bookmarks using the "Generate Bookmark Descriptions and Tags" option in the main menu.
 This can be very slow.
 But there is a picture of a cat.

+## HTML Export

+Once you have built a database you may export it as a html file, ordered chronologically.
+Run `python export_to_html.py` to build bookmarks.html.
+This is *extremely* basic and looks terrible.
+I will make it better eventually.

 ## Limitations

 * Only parses bookmarks from Google Chrome